Sarah Rector: Death

 She died on July 22, 1967, at the age of 65.
 She is interred in Blackjack Cemetery in her childhood hometown of Taft.

 Personal life

 Soon after moving to Kansas City, when she was 17 or 18, she married local businessman Kenneth Campbell in 1920.
 The wedding was a very private affair with only her mother and Campbell's paternal grandmother present.
 The couple had three sons, Kenneth (born 1925), Leonard (born 1926), and Clarence (born 1929), and they divorced in 1930.
 In 1934, she married restaurant owner William Crawford, and they remained together until her death in 1967.

-Sarah Rector has four living grandchildren of Clarence and Bobbie Campbell (living): Sharon R. Campbell-Marshall, Darron Campbell, Sheryl (Campbell) Fleming, and Sarah Campbell.

 Legacy

-Rector's house in Kansas City known as the Rector House was purchased in the 2010s by United Inner City Services, a nonprofit organization for historical and cultural preservation.
+Rector's house in Kansas City, known as the Rector House, was purchased in the 2010s by United Inner City Services, a nonprofit organization for historical and cultural preservation.

 In media

 Sarah Rector's fight for her oil wealth was adapted into the film Sarah's Oil, shot primarily in Okmulgee, Oklahoma in mid-2024.
+Rector was portrayed by Naya Desir-Johnson.